appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 *Example:* lets set up a multi-step form with two tabs: one where users can input basic information, and the other where they can provide personal information.

 1. Rename the Tabs as required.
-For this example, rename Tab 1 to `Basic Info` and Tab 2 to `Personal Info`.
+In this example, Tab 1 is renamed to `Basic Info`, and Tab 2 to `Personal Info`.

 2. On Tab 1 (`Basic Info`), add a Button widget and configure its [**onClick**](/reference/widgets/button#onclick) event; select the **Store value** option from the action selector and specify: